sigasi/sigasi_insights/tech/generate-vhdl-documentation-sigasi.md

 ![](images/sigasi-docgen.png)

-If you have a full [xl_doc] license, Sigasi also makes the intermediate DocBook file available.
+If you have a full [xl_doc] license, Sigasi Studio also makes the intermediate DocBook file available.
 This allows you to fully customize the pdf generation.
 With a custom DocBook→pdf-flow, you could for example apply your company's colors, add your and logo or append extra sections, etc.

 ## Future work

-* Although Sigasi already uses templates internally, these templates are not really user-configurable.
+* Although Sigasi Studio already uses templates internally, these templates are not really user-configurable.
 In a future release we want to make these templates customizable.
 This way the exact content of the documentation can be easily tweaked.
 * Add [state machine diagrams][/manual/views#fsm] to the documentation
 * Add Markup support.
 The VHDL comments are currently copied verbatim to the output.
 In a future release, we need to come up with a way to add markup (e.g. paragraphs, bold, italic, lists, ...)
 * Some users reported they actually prefer special comments (e.g. Doxygen's `!--`) to mark documentation.
 They like to explicitly indicate what text gets into the documentation (and what not).
 So in a future release, we may add the option to require special comments for documentation.